anorthall/CaveDB/README.md

-# CaveLog
+# CaveDB
-A Django application to log caving trips and display them online.
-Currently in very early development.
+A Django application to display a database of caves in the UK, and later internationally.

+The application is also envisioned to allow logging of caving trips, with a public profile for each user displaying their most recent trips.